-‘He is ready, to prove he is ready, I would like you to ride him.’
+Just over two weeks later, William led the same horse to his father.‘He is ready, but to prove he is ready, I would like you to ride him.’

 Two hours later William stood next to his father on the banks of the River Thames, surrounded by the verdant green of an English summer.
 The smell of fresh mown hay hung in the air.
 The fast flowing river added a touch of drama to the shallow valley.
-Flocks of swallows criss crossed the water, feeding on insects which they, but no-one else could see.
+Swallows criss- crossed the water, feeding on insects which they, but no-one else, could see.
 A sizeable flock of ducks took noisily to the air, apparently running on the water before taking flight, spooked by some perceived threat.

 William winced ‘Well, no, not exactly.’

 ‘I am very disappointed, William.’
 Richard almost whispered the words.
 William knew from experience that it was not a wise move to disappoint his father.

 Richard drew a deep breath, then sighed.
 ‘It is not because you do not want to break horses.
 We paid for you to attend school, close by here in Windsor, because of it’s reputation for theological studies.
 Your mother and I hoped you might take holy orders.
 We have enough influence to have opened up opportunities for you to become a bishop, not a bad life.’